The 2020 Pandemic has created when it comes to mortgage refinancing is not what anyone could have predicted.

 To assess whether refinancing will help you save, you must assess your “Break-Even Point.”
-Using a break-even calculator, the goal is to see how long it will take to recoup your closing costs.
+Then, using a break-even calculator, the goal is to see how long it will take to recoup your closing costs.

 As a general rule of thumb, if you can’t recoup your closing costs within five years or you plan to move very shortly, refinancing might not be worth it!
 Saving half a point might not be worth it in the long run!

 2. Loan Terms: